-If a level two review results in a determination that sexual harassment did occur, prompt corrective action will be taken to end the harassment.
+If a district investigation results in a determination that sexual harassment did occur, prompt corrective action will be taken to end the harassment.
+Where appropriate, district investigators may suggest mediation as a means of exploring options of corrective action and informally resolving the complaint.

-No later than 60 days following receipt of the complaint, the Superintendent (or outside investigator) will notify the target and alleged harasser, in writing, of the outcome of the investigation.
-If additional time is needed to complete the investigation or take appropriate action, the Superintendent or outside investigator will provide all parties with a written status report within 60 school days following receipt of the complaint.
+No later than 30 days following receipt of the complaint, the Superintendent (or in cases involving the Superintendent, the Board-appointed investigator) will notify the target and alleged harasser, in writing, of the outcome of the investigation.
+If additional time is needed to complete the investigation or take appropriate action, the Superintendent or Board-appointed investigator will provide all parties with a written status report within 30 days following receipt of the complaint.

-The target and the alleged harasser have the right to be represented by a person of their choice, at their own expense, during Title IX sexual harassment investigations.
+The target and the alleged harasser have the right to be represented by a person of their choice, at their own expense, during sexual harassment investigations and hearings.